Security Groups

 A VM can belong to multiple security groups, and each security group can contain multiple VMs.
 When a VM belongs to multiple security groups, traffic is allowed if it matches any rule from any of the VM's security groups (union of all rules).
 You can add VMs to security groups when creating them or afterward.
 Changes to security group membership take effect immediately without requiring a VM restart.

-VMs without explicitly assigned security groups are automatically added to default-allow-egress, which allows all outbound traffic but blocks all inbound traffic.
+VMs without explicitly assigned security groups will not have connectivity.
 To allow VMs to communicate with each other, create a custom security group with appropriate rules.

 To allow inbound internet traffic to a VM with a Public IP, create custom security groups with rules that permit the desired traffic.
 Once you assign custom security groups to a VM, the default security group no longer applies.